ceford/cefjdemos-data-jdm-user-en/articles/getting-started/adding-an-article.md

-If your article is several paragraphs long and you wish to show a number of featured articles on the Home page of your website, you should insert a Read More break after the first paragraph.
-If you click the Editor CMS Content button you will find it at the bottom of the list.
+If your article is several paragraphs long and you wish to show a number of featured articles on the Home page of your website, you should insert a *Read More...* break after the first paragraph.
+If you select the Editor *CMS Content* button you will find it at the bottom of the list.
 The break appears as a horizontal dashed red line.
 Here is another paragraph of test text to insert below the page break: